 There are a few companies sailing from different towns in Italy to various towns in Croatia.
 The main crossing though is from Ancona to Split.
 I did the crossing quite often in the last few years and thought I’d share my recent experiences with you with the Dalmatia and the Regina della Pace ferries from the Blue Line company.

 There are two companies that make the crossing all year round: Jadrolinija and Blue Line.
 Blue Line often offers cheaper deals then Jadrolinija but it’s best to compare online at the time of booking.
 Both companies have vessels sailing daily in high season.
 In winter time, Blue Line sails twice a week and Jadrolinija three times (depending of the weather).
 All crossings off season are done at nighttime, in summer there are also a few day crossings every week.

-We travelled last week with Blue Line’s ferry “Dalmatia”, which is relatively new in their fleet.
+We travelled last week by ferry from Italy to Croatia with Blue Line’s ferry “Dalmatia”, which is relatively new in their fleet.
 The ferry left Ancona at 20h30 and arrived in Split at 7h30.
 The Jadrolinija ferry leaving the same evening, was sailing out at 21h00, arrival time was 7h00.

 The lady from Blue Lines was well-disposed and the cabin was booked within minutes, no problem at all here.
 We could enter the ship 2 hours prior to the sailing out, and no later then half an hour before.
 As it was freezing cold we went in as soon as possible.

 Comfortable and well heated in winter but bad food